 - Shout-Out: While the original was rife with shout-outs to deep or otherwise psychological works, the author makes those in this more contemporary.
 In Chapter 9, Minesweeper and SuperTed of all things are name-dropped, and the writingasm scene in Chapter 10 has shades of the "I WILL READ" scene in Fame.
-Chapter 14 also includes a thinly-veiled shout-out to another Die Anstalt fanfic, "Sparkles and the Great Escape".
+Chapters 14 and 16 also includes thinly-veiled shout-outs to another Die Anstalt fanfic, "Sparkles and the Great Escape".

 - Switching P.O.V.: Most chapters have a single POV character, but there are some where the switching is in within the chapter.
 For Dolly, this is a plot point.

 - Thank the Maker: Zigzagged.
 Usually the toys invoke God and Goddamn in the traditional way, but other times they say Steiff instead, in a reference to Steiff being the first company to create stuffed toys en masse.
 At one point, Dolly even says "For the love of Beanie Babies".
 Justified because, aside from Sly (who explicitly invokes Hinduism, specifically Shiva), none of the toys in canon really have a belief system.
 Notably, Wood is an exception to both of these tropes.

 - Translation Convention: The author took the original game's German origins and ran with it, setting the game near Sassnitz and making the vast majority of the characters German speakers as a result.
 All German dialogue is rendered with square brackets around it, to help distinguish it from Switch to English.

 - Trigger: Dolly carries over her adverse reaction to dog bones, and fear of dogs in general, from the original canon.
 Kroko's aquaphobia also shows signs of this, since it leads to a couple of panic attacks.
 These have both hindered and helped the team over the course of the fic.

 - Villain Episode: Dr Wood gets Chapter 9 to himself post-Official Heel Turn.